 Flixbus is a coach service with stops across the UK and Europe.
 In Scotland, it stops at Aberdeen, Dundee, Edinburgh, Glasgow, Perth, and Stirling.
 There are also other stops throughout England and Wales.
 You can also travel to and within Europe with Flixbus.
 Prices vary depending on destination.

 Accessibility: Assistance dogs travel for free (with the relevant documentation), contact customer services minimum of 36hrs before departure.
 Folding wheelchairs or mobility aids are free to transport and will be held in the luggage compartment.
 It is best to prebook this in advance to check wheelchair space is still available, at least 36hrs prior.

 Children: Children are described as 14 and under (15 and over are classed as adults).
-Children’s fares are not free.
+Children’s fares are discounted but not free.
 Foldable pushchairs can be transported, though you will need to contact Flixbus 48hrs before departure.
 Children under 3 years old must be seating in a child seat with a 2-point seat belt, and parents must bring this along with a seatbelt adaptor.

 Finding affordable plane tickets can be a challenge, but how and when you search from them does make a difference.